Overview

 When you integrate HubSpot, Apollo mirrors the data in HubSpot.
 If you have duplicate contacts or accounts in HubSpot, these duplicates reflect in Apollo, too.
 To avoid duplicate records, clean and deduplicate your HubSpot instance before you integrate with Apollo.

-If Apollo pulls a duplicate from HubSpot, Apollo displays a potential duplicate message on the contact or account and in the activity log.
+If Apollo pulls a duplicate from HubSpot, Apollo displays Potential duplicate on the contact or account and in the activity log.

 When you manually create a duplicate record in HubSpot, Apollo automatically creates the same record.
 Likewise, if you enable the HubSpot push settings and create a duplicate record in Apollo, HubSpot creates the same record within HubSpot.